kamry-bowman/useAutoScroll/README.md

 ## Contributing

-Contribtions and suggestions are welcome!
+Contributions and suggestions are welcome!
 Please open an Issue with any ideas!

 ## Authors